-Damages Available In A Wrongful Death Lawsuit
+What Damages Are Available In A Wrongful Death Lawsuit?

 Wrongful death cases are set apart from personal injury lawsuits in that the actual victim, or decedent, is not bringing the suit.
 Rather, a personal representative of the estate, typically a spouse, child or parent, brings the suit on behalf of the surviving family members.

 There are two types of damages available: pecuniary and punitive.